dgroomes/stackoverflow-look-back/README.md

   SO static data was for how to get the query parameters of the URL from JavaScript.
 But the question and answer didn't show up because I didn't upvote the question, only the answer, and it turns out the [question itself is locked](https://stackoverflow.com/q/901115/)!
-* IN PROGRESS Create a browser extension for this.
+* DONE Create a browser extension for this.
 The main benefit should be the removal of the manual steps like opening three different web pages and moving the downloaded files to different directories.
 * Consider creating a search bar where multiple terms can be search at once.
 Originally, I was hoping `Cmd + F` would be good enough for search but when the search term is SQL or bash, a lot of results come up and it's useful to add a